-Hey, newphysicist here, in space there’s no atmosphere, it’s never cloudy and in geosynchronous orbit it’s never night.
-Yes, space is the perfect place for a solar power station to harvest uninterrupted power and can provide the earth with massive amounts of clean and renewable energy delivered wirelessly.
+In space, there’s no atmosphere, its never cloudy and in geosynchronous orbit, it’s never night.
+Yes, space is the perfect place for a solar power station to harvest uninterrupted power and can provide the earth with massive amounts of clean and renewable energy.

-Space based solar power can provide a continuous free energy supply without any environmental impacts, and solar plant in space would need far less rutein maintenance than those on the ground.
-Unfortunately, from a public relations stand point both microwaves and lasers have negative connotations for most people because they associate microwaves with the oven in the kitchen and lasers with science fiction space battles.
+Unfortunately, from a public relations standpoint, both microwaves and lasers have negative connotations for most people because they associate microwaves with the oven in the kitchen and lasers with science fiction space battles.

 But, we really do need a new way to power civilization.
-The fossil fuels that meet 84 percent of America’s energy needs are running out, and in the mean time they are destroying the planet.
+The fossil fuels that meet a lion share of the world’s energy needs are running out, and in the meantime, they are destroying the planet.
 Considering our energy needs are expected to double by 2100, we are in trouble.
 Yes, renewable energy technologies exist.
-But solar power the one with arguably the most promise for significant, scalable deployment, is intermittent.
+But solar power the one with arguably the most promise for significant, scalable deployment is intermSun

-Although the sun provides more energy in one hour than humans consume in a year, we can only tap in to this power when the sun is shining.
+Although the sun provides more energy in one hour than humans consume in a year, we can only tap into this power when the sun is shining.
 So, taking our solar panels from the ground to the Cosmos could be a great deal more efficient.
-It could be also be the key to Humanity’s survival.
-Thanks for reading..
+It could also be the key to Humanity’s survival.